LinkedInLearning/spring-web-mvc-6-4374132/README.md

 # Spring Web MVC 6
-This is the repository for the LinkedIn Learning course `Spring Web MVC 6`.
+This is the repository for the LinkedIn Learning course Spring Web MVC 6.
 The full course is available from [LinkedIn Learning][lil-course-url].

-_See the readme file in the main branch for updated instructions and information._
+![Spring Web MVC 6][lil-thumbnail-url]

+Spring is one of the most popular frameworks to build applications, catering to a varied number of requirements such as web services, web applications, microservices, and more.Spring MVC helps developers build modular web applications in Java or Kotlin with a clean separation of business and presentation logic and works with a variety of UI technologies, making it easy to plug in any UI framework.
+In this course, instructor Ketkee Aryamane guides you through the fundamental aspects of Spring MVC, taking a deep dive into the framework that helps build robust web applications and integrates well with a variety of UI frameworks such as React and Angular.
+It provides foundational modular components that allows developers to focus on the business logic rather than the administrative tasks in application development.

 ## Instructions
 This repository has branches for each of the videos in the course.
 You can use the branch pop up menu in github to switch to a specific branch and take a look at the course at that stage, or you can add `/tree/BRANCH_NAME` to the URL to go to the branch you want to access.